astropy/astroplan/docs/tutorials/plots.rst

 named axis, assuming that you have created the appropriate type for the particular plot you want.

-Here, we explicitly give a name to the `matplotlib.axes.Axes` object returned by `plot_sky` when plotting Polaris and reuse it to plot Altair::
+We can explicitly give a name to the `matplotlib.axes.Axes` object returned by `plot_sky` when plotting Polaris and reuse it to plot Altair::

     observe_time = Time(['2015-03-15 15:30:00'])